mbaumer/us_hep_funding/docs/_states/LA.md

 # LA -- Sen. Bill Cassidy (R) and  Sen. John Kennedy (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  12  HEP grants, totalling  $3,113,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+12 HEP grants, totalling $3,113,000.00

                                             Amount ($)
 Institution
 Louisiana State University and A&M College     1307000